 A mobile app prototype aimed at helping college students better organize their lives.
-The goal of Opus is to encourage and track realistic assessments of time to complete tasks.

 Goal-Directed Design (GDD)